 Russian Area Studies, Minor

 In an interconnected and sometimes dangerous world, knowledge of Russia and its surrounding regions is critical.
-The Russian Area Studies minor facilitates interdisciplinary study of Russia and its neighbors.
+Saint Louis University's Russian area studies minor facilitates the interdisciplinary study of Russia and its neighbors.

 Ellen P. Carnaghan, Ph.D.

-Students select courses in Russian language and supplement them with relevant courses in history, philosophy, and political science to develop an interdisciplinary understanding of Russia and surrounding areas.
+Students select Russian language courses and supplement them with relevant courses in history, philosophy and political science to develop an interdisciplinary understanding of Russia and surrounding areas.
 The minor requires 18 hours of coursework.

 |RUSS 2020||Intermediate Russian: Language and Culture II 1||3|